2/12/2019

 Mark Shaver

-plans?
-Yeah, this is Mark Shaver.
-You know, I think Medicare advantage continues to grow as a trend in the country.
-It's about 35% adoption nationally in M.A. plans.
-You know, the larger plans for straightforward Medicare are really looking at the earlier younger population, the middle 60s to early 70s in population.
+Yeah, Eric, this is Mark Shaver.
+You know, I think Medicare Advantage continues to grow as a trend in the country.
+It's about 35% adoption nationally in MA plans.
+You know, the larger plans for straightforward Medicare are really looking at the earlier, younger population, the middle 60s to early 70s in population.
 A lot of the residents living in our communities are older and more frail.
-And some of the more specialized programs, the institutional programs really, which is what Sunrise and some of the others are playing, there's actually a much smaller percentage adoption of that nationally.
-We're talking about, you know, less than 100,000 individuals across the country in those plans.
+And some of the more specialized programs, institutional programs, really, which is what Sunrise and some of the others are playing, there's actually a much smaller percentage adoption of that nationally.
+We're talking about, you know, less than 100,000 individuals across the country. in those plans.
 So we're very active in those conversations with some of the major payers.
-And there's, you know, as Tom says, often early days with regards to M.A. and the adoption, but we're very active.
-And we think there's going to be an important role
+And there's, you know, Tom says often, early days with regards to MA and the adoption, but we're very active.
+And we think there's going to be an important role in partnering with payers in this front.

 speaker